anmolkoul11/gaitMLP/README.md

 # Gait Recognition Project 1

 In this project, we are building an MLP using hand-crafted features.
-Your goal will be recognition of human gait while walking on hard and soft terrains, and climbing up and down stairs.
-The input to your models will be hand-crafted features from IMU devices.
+Our goal is to recognize human gait while walking on hard and soft terrains, and climbing up and down stairs.
+The input to our models are hand-crafted features from IMU devices.

 ## Data Context